forrestaj64/Red_vs_Blue/project2.md

     Accounts are vulnerable to being exploited and providing attackers authenticated access to the network.

+Vulnerability 4
-Vulnerability 4: CWE 307 : improper restriction of excessive authentication attempts
+CWE 307: Improper restriction of excessive authentication attempts

     Description: